tkrotoff/ASUS-P5E3Premium-Hackintosh/README.md

 Under Snow Leopard, sleep and wake should work.

+Not tested under Lion.

-Under Mountain Lion, wake does not work: [I need some help on this](https://github.com/tkrotoff/ASUS-P5E3Premium-Hackintosh/issues/1).
+Under Mountain Lion, wake is slow: [I need some help on this](https://github.com/tkrotoff/ASUS-P5E3Premium-Hackintosh/issues/1).

 ## MultiBeast